faqirilmu31/faqirilmu31/README.md

 Unless you find an interesting repo sorry, I will learn about it ASAP^^

 - 🔭 I’m currently studying at Universitas Sebelas Maret
-- 🌱 I’m currently learning Data Sciences
+- 🌱 I’m currently learning Data Analytics

 <br/>